-If your bedroom is long and narrow, chances are there is a lot of empty space at the foot of your bed, which can make it feel cavernous rather than cozy.
+If your bedroom is long and narrow, chances are there is a lot of empty space at the foot of your bed, which can make it feel cold and empty rather than cozy.
 Instead of having unused floor space, try adding a bench, daybed, or small sofa at the foot of your bed to give the room layers and add functionality.
-You'll bring back the coziness in no time.
+You'll bring back the intimate feeling in no time.

 A large bedroom with a gorgeous view can be tricky to furnish without blocking the precious vistas.
 If you want to leave your window walls bare, try condensing your furniture to one side of the room.
-Here, an extra-long headboard with built-in storage goes a long way in not making the space feel bare.
-Just add a large textural rug to give your bedroom the coziness it needs.
+Here, an extra-long headboard with built-in storage goes a long way to avoid making the space feel bare.

 This might be the oldest rule in the playbook, but if you have an awkward empty corner in your bedroom, fill it with a small reading nook.
 A chair, side table, and a floor lamp can add just the right layer of sophistication to a space without overwhelming it—and it also breaks up the hard lines of storage furniture.
 Other great options include a bench or a luggage rack.